In this article, I will answer the question: How do small businesses contribute to the economy?

 4. Contributes to Local Taxes

-When a business is local, then it will contribute towards the local tax base.
+When a business is local, it will contribute to the local tax base.
 This means that the country is getting money from its citizens and not relying on global factors beyond their control.

 5. Brings Products and Services Closer to People

-It is the small businesses that empower the people to get the things they need with ease.
+Small businesses empower people to get the things they need with ease.
 For example, if you want something, you can head down to your local shop and purchase it there, most likely within walking distance of where you live or work.

 Small businesses are easier to access than larger companies because they are closer, which is often more convenient for many people.
 This ensures satisfaction for customers and encourages repeat business.